Guttrum History, Family Crest & Coats of Arms

 The surname Guttrum was first found in Lincolnshire where Gerard filius Gudram, Guðram was listed in the Pipe Rolls of 1201.
 One year later, Brictiua filia Guderam was listed in the Assize Rolls of 1202 in the same county.

 Guderam Gleve was found in the Subsidy Rolls for Suffolk in 1283; Hugh Godrum in the Assize Rolls for Lincolnshire in 1260; and Thomas Guderam, Godram in the Subsidy Rolls for Suffolk 1283, 1327.

 One source notes a very different origin that any of the aforementioned.
 We do not agree, but we are including it as the source is a reputable one.

 "If the reader will repeat to himself Goodgroom several times he will see, in default of a local origin, that Gooderham was an inevitable corruption.
 This view is strongly sustained by the fact that there are no Goodgrooms in our directories, which for so popular a nickname would be curious if no corruptions existed."

 Continuing this postulation, he notes that following entries in the Hundredorum Rolls of 1273: Symon Godegrom, Sussex; and Robert le Godegrom, Huntingdonshire.

 In Somerset, Robert Godgrom and John le Godegrom were listed there 1 Edward III (during the first year of King Edward III's reign.)

 Early History of the Guttrum family

-Another 171 words (12 lines of text) covering the years 1283, 1455 and 1487 are included under the topic Early Guttrum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guttrum research.
+Another 86 words (6 lines of text) covering the years 1283, 1455 and 1487 are included under the topic Early Guttrum History in all our PDF Extended History products and printed products wherever possible.